karayabin/universe-snapshot/universe/Ling/TheScientist/universe-dependencies-2019.md

 Note for implementors: the **post_install**'s move action is fictive, it's not part of the system yet.

-- dependencies: contains all dependencies for the planet
+- dependencies: contains all dependencies for the (hosting) planet
-    - ling: a galaxy identifier (for planets from the ling galaxy).
+    - Ling: a galaxy identifier (for planets from the Ling galaxy).
         - Bat: use the last version of Bat available.
         - ArrayToString: use the last version of ArrayToString available